-Every minute counts in poisoning situations - Do Not Guess!
-If you have questions, concerns or an emergency about something you ate, touched or smelled, immediately contact the medical professionals at the New Jersey Poison Control Center, 1-800-222-1222.
-You may call, text, or chat with our professionals for free, 24/7.
-Save the Poison Help line in your phone today to be prepared for what may happen tomorrow.
-It just may save you back!
+If you have questions, concerns, or an emergency regarding heat-related illnesses or other potentially dangerous exposure/injury, do not wait until symptoms occur or spend critical time looking online.
+New Jersey residents can reach their poison control center by calling (1-800-222-1222), texting (973-339-0702), or chatting with our medical professionals for free, 24/7.
+Save the Poison Help line in your phone to be prepared for any situation.
 If someone is unconscious, not breathing, hard to wake up, or seizing, call 9-1-1 immediately.